top of page

 Persuasive (and Usable) Messaging

+The first step is to define our value-messages in a way that matters to our prospects.
 Good sales messaging makes a strong case for value rather than just saying what the product does.
-It’s built around Themes, not features.

 Three kinds of Themes are critical:

 Now we have to make sure that these Themes appear in real sales conversations.
+Clever messaging doesn't make any difference if it just sits in a positioning doc!

 Sales reps lead off most calls by presenting the Summary Slides.
 With these Themes fresh in everyone’s mind, it’s natural for the sales rep to tie the rest of the discussion back to them.